 Method 4 of 5: Replacing the brake master cylinder

 Newer brake systems have two circuits.
-Each of the circuits hosts two wheels, so if one of the circuits breaks down, the other one will sustain the brake system.
+Each circuit has two wheels, so if one circuit fails, the other will keep the brake system operational.
 The brake master provides hydraulic pressure to both circuits.
 So, if the brake master fails, it’ll affect all other brake components.

 Getting a new one is much more accessible and affordable.
 If there’s a brake fluid leak on the master cylinder, it’ll affect both circuits and leave you with a flat brake pedal.
 Replacing it involves the following steps;